Prince Andrew Reportedly Hosted Jeffrey Epstein At Balmoral When The Queen Was In Residence

 “Any suggestion of impropriety with underage minors is categorically untrue.
 It is emphatically denied that the Duke of York had any form of sexual contact or relationship with Virginia Roberts.”

-The young woman who has not shared her name claims that she was sickened when she learned everything that went on with Epstein and Prince Andrew.
+The young model, who has not shared her name, claims that she was sickened when she learned everything that went on with Epstein and Prince Andrew.

-When the news of Epstein’s death reached the U.K., Prince Andrew was in Scotland with his mother, his daughters and his former wife, Sarah Ferguson.
+When the news of Epstein’s death reached the U.K., Prince Andrew was in Scotland with his mother, his daughters, and his former wife, Sarah Ferguson.
 The Duke and Duchess of York left soon after and are now vacationing in Spain.